TrickyFatCat/TrickyFatCat/README.md

 # Hello everyone 👋

-My name is Artyom and I'm a system and technical game designer at Ciliz.
+My name is Artyom and I'm a system and technical game designer.

 Game systems, mechanics, scripting and boss fights are my passion.